lukaszcz/coqhammer/README.md

 To instead build and install the tactics manually, use `make tactics` followed by `make install-tactics`.

-The plugin has been tested on Linux and MacOS X. On MacOS X you need `grep` available in the path.
-You also need the GNU C and C++ compilers (`gcc` and `g++`) available in the path for installation to succeed.
+The plugin has been tested on Linux.

 The command `make install` will try to install the `predict` and `htimeout` programs into the directory specified by the `COQBIN`